 Presentation in Men vs. Women

-ASD may present differently in men and women.
-Women often exhibit more subtle social difficulties and may have well-developed masking or camouflaging strategies, which can make their ASD traits less apparent.
+Women often exhibit more subtle social difficulties and may have well-developed masking strategies, making their ASD traits less apparent.

 Social Camouflaging in Women

-Women with ASD tend to be more skilled at imitating or copying social behaviours, which can make it harder to recognise their struggles with social interaction.
+Women with ASD tend to be more skilled at imitating or copying social behaviours, which can make it harder to recognise their internal struggles.

 Specialised Tools for Women and Girls